actions-marketplace-validations/hugoalh_trigger-ifttt-webhook-applet-ghaction/README.md

 ##### Obtain the webhook key

-To obtain the webhook key, click "Menu" > "My Services" > "Webhooks" > "Settings", the key is at "Account Info" > "URL" (short form key is tailed after `https://maker.ifttt.com/use/`); To regenerate it, click "Edit".
+To obtain the webhook key, click "Menu" > "My Services" > "Webhooks" > "Settings", the key is at "Account Info" > "URL" (short form key is behind `https://maker.ifttt.com/use/`); To regenerate it, click "Edit".

 <img src="https://i.imgur.com/ihnqN5B.png" width="384px"/>